 The buildings renovation had to be in keeping with an adjacent newbuild and was designed by the same architects: Elemans van den Hork architects from Oss and CBRE Design from Amsterdam.
 Light and openness were the key words here.
 Daylight was brought in through large skylights and glass panels in the facades.
 The small, compartmentalised spaces made room for an open-plan office.

 No matter how much daylight entered the building as a result of this renovation, good artificial lighting was still essential of course.
 "The lighting had to be energy-efficient, but also fit into the interior design," Nico Bijl clarified.
 "In order to leave nothing to chance he had various lighting solutions assessed by a user panel."

-The panel chose ETAPs energy-efficient LED+LENS luminaires.
+The panel chose ETAPs energy-efficient LED+LENSTM luminaires.
 ELS daylight sensors in the luminaires on the window sides ensure that artificial lights are automatically dimmed when there is sufficient natural light.

 LEDs have the longest service life

 The buildings eye-catcher is the central atrium, a light and airy space that connects the ground floor to the top floor.
 It was critical to have sufficient light even during dark periods.
 For the skylights, the architect developed a construction for which ETAP delivered R7 luminaires with asymmetric lenses, which direct the light exactly where you want it.
 Since the location is difficult to access, the service life of the light source was an important consideration.
 A Lamp Lumen Maintenance Factor (LLMF) of no less than 99% LLMF after 50,000 burning hours was therefore an additional benefit of the ETAP luminaires.